 - Household refrigerators and freezers

 - Medical devices

 - Simple pressure vessels

-On 1 January 2022, UKCA product marking will be required for products sold in Great Britain from the following categories of manufactured goods:
+From 1 January 2022, UKCA product marking is required for products sold in Great Britain from the following categories of manufactured goods:

 - Toy safety